emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 # Prefix for Flux

-At the time of writing this code, the Flux package sets assets and routes using absolute paths.
+At the time of writing this code, the Flux package sets assets/routes using absolute paths.
 This is limiting for my development environment.
 Here's my solution:

 ## Assets Prefix